-The agreement establishing the ASEAN, Australia and New Zealand Free Trade Area (AANZFTA) was signed by New Zealand, Australian and ASEAN Trade Ministers on 27 February 2009 at the ASEAN Summit in Hua Hin, Thailand.
+The Agreement Establishing the ASEAN - Australia-New Zealand Free Trade Area (AANZFTA) was signed by New Zealand, Australian and ASEAN Trade Ministers on 27 February 2009 at the ASEAN Summit in Hua Hin, Thailand.

-The AANZFTA agreement entered into force on 1 January 2010 for (and between) the following countries - Australia, Brunei, Myanmar, Malaysia, New Zealand, Singapore, the Philippines, and Viet Nam.
-The agreement entered into force for Thailand on 12 March 2010 and Lao PDR and Cambodia on 1 and 4 January 2011 respectively.
-It will enter into force for Indonesia after it has notified completion of its internal ratification procedures.
+AANZFTA then entered into force on 1 January 2010 for (and between) the following countries - Australia, Brunei, Myanmar, Malaysia, New Zealand, Singapore, the Philippines, and Viet Nam.
+The agreement entered into force for Thailand on 12 March 2010 and Lao PDR and Cambodia on 1 and 4 January 2011 respectively, and entered into force for Indonesia on 10 January 2012.

 The AANZFTA represents a significant milestone in New Zealand’s engagement and ongoing integration into one of the world’s most economically dynamic regions.
-ASEAN is our third largest export market, with two-way trade in goods worth $9.82 billion in the year to June 2010.
-Globally ASEAN represents a market of more than 600 million people witha combined GDP of US$2.7 trillion.
+ASEAN is our fourth largest export market for goods, with two-way trade in goods worth $13.5 billion in the year to July 2014.
+Globally ASEAN represents a market of more than 600 million people with a combined GDP of US$2.4 trillion in 2013.

 For further information on AANZFTA, including but not limited to the following list, please visit the whole-of-government website: www.ASEAN.fta.govt.nz